 This policy is designed to cover you 100% if you lose your home.
-In my mind I think of these policies as if the insurance company would level the ground where my house was before, and wheel in a exact home of what I had before.
+In my mind, I think of these policies as if the insurance company would level the ground where my house was before, and wheel in an exact replica of what I had before.
 Plus the replacement of all your internal possessions and your kitchen table would look exactly like it did before the fire.
-These policies are a rare to find today, but might be an option with your insurer.
+These policies are rare to find today but might be an option with your insurer.
 Ask your insurance agent today if they offer this coverage.

 Extended Replacement Coverage–

 Some insurance companies offer extended coverage, which will cover your home up to 125% of the value.
 This is a great option as your family home increases in square footage (as you finish out a basement or extra room) or as you increase the number of possessions you've accumulated in your home.
 With this coverage, you won't have to continually list out items that cost greater than $500 replacement costs and will ensure you can replace these valuable items.